 This itinerary covers most of the accessible and major ecological sites of interest in Costa Rica — primarily the Monteverde Cloud Forest Reserve and Manuel Antonio National Park — in a relatively short time span of 7 days.
 This means activities will be tightly-packed, but Costa Rica's small size makes for faster domestic travel times.

-This itinerary is highly flexible and can be modified based on preference for transportation, local tour groups, and even an extension to experience Manuel Antonio National Park at a more leisurely pace.
-For those who love nature and are looking for a less typical travel experience, this tour is a fantastic option.
+This itinerary is highly flexible and can be modified based on preference for transportation, types of activities, and even spending a few more days to experience Manuel Antonio National Park at a more leisurely pace.
+For those who love nature, this tour is a fantastic option.

 Day 1: Downtown San José